wwmoraes/site/content/posts/scripts-do-not-scale/index.md

 How to separate useful from harmful glue?
 Here's some good uses for scripts:

-- custom shell commands used during manual operations
+- chaining tools into custom commands used during manual operations
 - small functions to solve minor inconveniences (Bash join anyone?)
 - wrappers of more complex commands to simplify or isolate one use case
+- auto-completion definitions (decent tools even generate those for you)
 - throwaway prototypes and PoCs of future, properly coded solutions
 - host configuration (specially when tapping OS-specific settings)